Graphixa/AllUserInstaller-Missive/README.md

 # All User Installer for MissiveApp

-## About the script (Updated)
+## About Missive
 [Missive](www.missiveapp.com) is a great email client that manages to tie together a collaborative inbox experience with the chat like functionality of Slack.

 ## Why is this script important?
-Missive on Windows specifically installs as a local application and won't install for all users, which means in an enterprise or multi-user environment this can be frustrating to keep the latest version installed and available to users when they first login.
+On Microsoft Windows 10 & 11, the Missive desktop app installs as a local application for the current user, not for all users.
+This means in an enterprise or multi-user environment multiple users using the same machine will require Missive to be installed per user (not per machine.
+This can be frustrating to keep the latest version installed and available to all users, especially when they first login.

 * This powershell script will first check if Windows has Missive installed and if not it will download a .JSON file that contains the latest version information and current download links for [Missive](www.missiveapp.com)

-* Following initial checks and download, the script will continue to install Missive silently for the current user.
+* Following initial checks, the latest version of Missive for Windows will be downloaded to a temporary folder on the system.

+* The script will then install Missive silently using the /S argument and will force Missive to install to a local path accessible to all users using the /D="Install Path" argument.
+In the case of this script we use a generic 'Missive' folder located directly on the root of the system drive (i.e. C:\Missive\)

-* Upon completion of the installation, the script will clean up any downloaded temporary files
+* Upon completion of the installation, (or script failure) the script will clean up any downloaded temporary files

-## How to isntall this script?
+## How to run this script?

-### Option 1 - Windows Startup Folder

-Windows can't run powershell scripts from the Startup folder, so we need a batch script to run at startup to call in the powershell script

-To install this script on your system, start by:
+To run this script on your system, you have a couple of options:

-* Creating a new folder in the root directory of "C:\" and call it "temp" - It should look like this "C:\temp"
-* Next copy the installmissive.ps1 (powershell) script into this newly created folder at "C:\temp"
-* Lastly copy the startup.bat file to the  startup folder for all users at "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp" - You'll need to edit this batch script if your system drive letter is not the default C:\ or you want to keep the powershell script in a different location on the drive
-* At the next login, Windows will run the batch script which will call in the installmissive.ps1 powershell script
+### Option 1 - Download from Github
+* Download the "installMissive-AllUsers.ps1" script from here (https://github.com/Graphixa/AllUserInstaller-Missive/)
+* Locate the downloaded script and right click the powershell script and run as administrator (there may be UAC prompts confirming the script is unknown).
+* If you aren't able to run the powershell script, try option 2 below.

-### Option 2 - Group Policy
+### Option 2 - Copy the Raw Code into Your Own Powershell Script

-Alternatively you can add the script through the Windows Group Policy Management Console (GPMC) or another group policy manager.
-I have tried this with limited success and option 1 tends to be more reliable, so long as no one moves or deletes the powershell script from the disk.
+* Create a text document (.txt) on your system (doesn't matter where).
+* Copy the raw code from the "installMissive-AllUsers.ps1" script here (https://github.com/Graphixa/AllUserInstaller-Missive/)
+* Paste into your own text file and rename to "installMissive-AllUsers.ps1"
+* Right click the file and run as administrator, accepting any UAC prompts.

+By all means, feel free to fork this and improve this script!